SayNext-Bench: Why Do LLMs Struggle with Next-Utterance Anticipation?: Introduction

 \section{Introduction}

 Large language models (LLMs) have reshaped the landscape of human–machine interaction.
-By leveraging large-scale pretraining and powerful generative capabilities, LLMs can produce coherent, contextually appropriate, and engaging conversations with users ~\cite{brown2020language}.
-This unprecedented communicative fluency has fueled a wide range of applications~\cite{openai2022chatgpt,team2023gemini,liu2024deepseek, wollny2021we}—where LLMs are expected to act as adaptive and collaborative partners in dialogue.
+By leveraging large-scale pretraining and powerful generative capabilities, LLMs can produce coherent, contextually appropriate, and engaging conversations with users ~\citep{brown2020language}.
+This unprecedented communicative fluency has fueled a wide range of applications~\citep{openai2022chatgpt,team2023gemini,liu2024deepseek, wollny2021we}—where LLMs are expected to act as adaptive and collaborative partners in dialogue.

-Despite these advances, we spot a counterintuitive and intriguing phenomenon: although LLMs generate coherent and fluent conversations, they remain struggling in accurately predicting what a specific user will say next (i.e., next-utterance behavior).
-We conducted preliminary experiments on several state-of-the-art conversational models, including GPT4o~\citep{hurst2024gpt4o}, Gemini2.5~\citep{comanici2025gemini}, VideoLLaMA3~\citep{zhang2025videollama}, InternVL2~\citep{chen2024internvl}, LLaVA-NeXT~\citep{zhang2024llavanext-video}, and InstructBLIP~\citep{dai2023instructblip}, by prompting them to predict a speaker’s forthcoming utterance in a video.
-Our results indicate that, even with explicit task instructions and visual context, all of these state-of-the-art models struggle to generate semantically consistent predictions of real-world forthcoming utterances (See Figure~\ref{fig:main}).
+Despite these advances, we spot a counterintuitive and intriguing phenomenon: although LLMs generate coherent and fluent conversations, they still struggle to accurately anticipate what a specific user will say next (i.e., next-utterance behavior).
+We conducted preliminary experiments on several state-of-the-art conversational models, including GPT4o~\citep{hurst2024gpt4o}, Gemini2.5~\citep{comanici2025gemini}, VideoLLaMA3~\citep{zhang2025videollama}, InternVL2~\citep{chen2024internvl}, LLaVA-NeXT~\citep{zhang2024llavanext-video}, and InstructBLIP~\citep{dai2023instructblip}, by prompting them to anticipate a speaker’s forthcoming utterance in a video.
+Our results indicate that, even with explicit task instructions and visual context, all of these state-of-the-art models struggle to generate semantically consistent anticipations of real-world forthcoming utterances (See Figure~\ref{fig:main}).